 “Is she okay?”
 Straight Angle asked, concern covering his face.

 “Yeah, she’s fine.
-I didn’t see what happened and when I went out the back door to find out who Sweet Leaf had greeted, I saw Bobby Pin standing over my wife.
+I didn’t see what happened, but when I went out the back door to find out who Sweet Leaf had greeted, I saw Bobby Pin standing over my wife.
 Bobby Pin ran off after that.
 We went back inside and locked the door.”

 Silver raised an eyebrow.
 “You guys didn’t go to the guard?”

 “Erm, no,” Roast said, trying to think of an answer why they wouldn’t have.
 Ah, yes.
 “Earlier that day Sweet had gotten the letter about her mother and she had to go.
-I got caught up in seeing her off and forgot to even go.
+I got caught up in seeing her off and kind of forgot.
 Plus, what would we have told them?
 That a changeling came by and jumped my wife?”

 “It is not the statement to the guard that is important, Roast.”
 Sketch frowned at him.
 “It’s you and your wife’s safety.
 What if she had come back?
 What did she even come there for?”